ikukonakano/DH110/README.md

 ## Introduction

-This project was developed as a part of the course, Digital Huamities 110: User Experience Design, offered in Fall 2022 at UCLA.
+This project was developed as a part of the course, Digital Humanities 110: User Experience Design, offered in Fall 2022 at UCLA.
 It was taught by [Sookie Kim, a visiting lecturer](https://dh.ucla.edu/faculty/).
 This project was developed with the aim of supporting the second [UN Sustainable Development Goal](https://sdgs.un.org/goals) of achieving [Zero Hunger](https://sdgs.un.org/goals/goal2).
 Inspired by a common climate action phrase of "thinking globally, acting locally," this project aims to support Zero Hunger by sharing, finding, and learning about food resources in the Los Angeles region.
 Personally, I am motivated by my academic, professional, and experiential background with hunger.

 ## Design Statement

-**Through this project, I hope to connect the population of people who are in need of food resources with those who are able to provide them, as well as educate individual who are curious about the issue at large.**
+**Through this project, I hope to connect the population of people who are in need of food resources with those who are able to provide them, as well as educate individuals who are curious about the issue at large.**

 Food is a basic necessity.
 In the same way clean water, clothing, and shelter are all basic to human survival, food is critical.
 However, hunger continues to be and is becoming an increasingly large issue.
 This project aims to contribute to the solution of global hunger by locally alleviating the hunger crisis in Los Angeles.
 This is done through the website but being a simple, intuitive, clear platform to: 1) find, 2) share, and 3) learn about food resources.